5839-Eastern-Tech-Robotics/5839B-High-Stakes-Notebook/entries/drivetrain/drive-train-prototypes.typ

 #admonition(type: "note")[
   It is unlikley any of these drives will be used as tank drives have proved superior for many games in a row.
 They simply serve as a way to practice building and design techniques and mechanisms before the next season.
-However, cataloging them is still important as the ideas learned from them could proove very important.
+However, cataloging them is still important as the ideas learned from them could prove very important.
 ]